citizenspress/campuscoalition2/content/ford/1281materials.md

 ---
+categories:
+- Factsheets
+date: "2019-08-26"
+description: Beginning this year, you have the option to opt-in, or out, of certain student fees.
+Here are just some of the many services that these fees pay for - and what you could potentially miss out on!
+Be sure to support your student levy groups and access their services!
+menu: null
+tags: null
+thumbnail: /img/1281campaign.png
 title: Say Yes! to campus life and student services
-date: 2019-08-26
-tags:
-categories:
-  - "Factsheets"
 toc: true
-thumbnail: "/img/1281campaign.png"
-menu:
-description: "Beginning this year, you have the option to opt-in, or out, of certain student fees.
-Here are just some of the many services that these fees pay for - and what you could potentially miss out on!
-Be sure to support your student levy groups and access their services!"

 ---